-More and more people are getting into the practice of beekeeping because they have realized its benefits and the advantages of homegrown honey.
+All the world over, more and more people are getting into the practice of beekeeping.
+This is because they have realized its benefits and the advantages of homegrown honey.
 Scientific studies suggest that sweetening food with honey is much healthier than with processed sugar.
-Natural honey has numerous health benefits and that is why you should consider beekeeping to harvest your own honey for your own use (or to sell, at a profit).
+Natural honey has numerous health benefits.
+That is why you should consider beekeeping to harvest your own honey, to sell at a profit, or for your own use.
 You should also know that honey bees on the pollination of crops.
 The importance of bees has led to many cities around the world rethinking their ban on the practice.
 Once you have decided that you are going into beekeeping, and you have purchased all the necessary equipment, your next question will naturally be, where to buy bees?

 Below are sources from which you can purchase your bees: